Ho Chi Minh City: Water

-Public transport
+Public

-Metro

-The HCMC Metro, a rapid transit network, is being built in stages.
-Line 1 was opened in late 2024.
-The line connects Bến Thành to Suối Tiên Park in District 9, with a depot in Long Bình.
+The Ho Chi Minh City Metro, a rapid transit network, is being built in stages.
+Line 1 was opened in 2024.
+The line connects Bến Thành to Suối Tiên Park in Tăng Nhơn Phú, with a depot in Long Bình.
 Planners expect the route to serve more than 160,000 passengers daily.
-A line between Bến Thành and Tham Lương in District 12 has been approved by the government, and several more lines (Lines 2, 3, 4, 5, and 6) are the subject of ongoing feasibility studies.
+A line between Bến Thành and Tham Lương has been approved by the government, and several more lines (Lines 2, 3, 4, 5, and 6) are the subject of feasibility studies.

-Bus

-Public buses run on many routes and tickets can be purchased on the bus.
-The city has a number of coach houses, which house coach buses to and from other areas in Vietnam.
-Ho Chi Minh City has five interprovincial coach stations: Mien Dong Coach Station (Binh Thanh), Mien Tay Coach Station (Binh Tan), An Suong Coach Station (Hoc Mon), Nga Tu Ga Coach Station (District 12), and the former Mien Dong Coach Station.
-The largest coach station – in terms of passengers handled – is the Miền Đông Coach Station in the Bình Thạnh District.

-Private transport
+Private

-The main means of transport within the city are motorbikes, cars, buses, taxis, and bicycles.
-Motorbikes remain the most common way to move around the city.
-Taxis are plentiful and usually have meters, although it is also common to agree on a price before taking a long trip, for example, from the airport to the city centre.

-For short trips, "xe ôm" (literally, "hug vehicle") motorcycle taxis are available throughout the city, usually congregating at a major intersection.
-You can also book motorcycle and car taxis through ride-hailing apps like Grab and GoJek.
-A popular activity for tourists is a tour of the city on cyclos, which allow for longer trips at a more relaxed pace.
-For the last few years, cars have become more popular.
+For short trips, "hug vehicle" motorcycle taxis are available throughout the city, usually congregating at a major intersection.
+You can also book motorcycle and car taxis through ride-hailing apps like Grab and Gojek.
+An activity for tourists is a tour of the city on cyclos, which allow for longer trips at a more relaxed pace.
+For years, cars have become more popular.
 There are approximately 340,000 cars and 3.5 million motorcycles in the city, which is almost double compared with Hanoi.
 The growing number of cars tend to cause gridlock and contribute to air pollution.
 The government has called out motorcycles as the reason for the congestion and has developed plans to reduce the number of motorcycles and to improve public transport.